Royal Tombs of the Joseon Dynasty

-Royal Tombs of the Joseon Dynasty is a UNESCO World Heritage Site registered in 2009 that includes 40 tombs of members of the House of Yi, which ruled Korea (at the time known as Joseon, and later as the Korean Empire) between 1392 and 1910.
-These tombs are scattered over 18 locations across the Korean Peninsula.
-They were built to honor and respect the ancestors and their achievements and assert their royal authority.
+The Royal Tombs of the Joseon Dynasty is a UNESCO World Heritage Site registered in 2009 that includes 40 tombs of members of the House of Yi, which ruled Korea (at the time known as Joseon, and later as the Korean Empire) between 1392 and 1910.
+The tombs are scattered over 18 locations across the Korean Peninsula.
+They were built to honor the ancestors and their achievements, and assert royal authority.
 Two other Joseon tombs, located in Kaesong, North Korea, were proposed but not submitted.

-Structure of the tombs
+Configuration

 The royal tombs can be divided into three main sections:

-Area around Jeongjagak
+Area around the hongsalmun

 It is the meeting point between the dead and the living.
-The area around Hongsalmun gate is the space for the living.
+The area just around the hongsalmun is the space for the living.

-Area just past the gate
+Area past the hongsalmun

-This is the space between the earthly and the holy.
-This is the area where the spirits of the kings and queens meet their earthly worshippers.
-This area also contains the Jeongjagak shrine, the Subokbang, and the Suragan buildings.
+This is the space between the earthly and the holy, where the spirits of the departed meet their worshippers.
+It contains the jeongjagak, the subokbang, and the suragan.

-The sacred ground of the grave mounds
+Burial ground

-This area also includes the wall and the other stone structures.
+This area includes the burial mounds, the wall and the other stone monuments.